jspecify/jspecify/docs/spec.md

 To determine whether a type usage appears in a null-marked scope:

-Look for an `@org.jspecify.nullness.NullMarked` annotation on any of the enclosing scopes surrounding the type usage.
+Look for an `@org.jspecify.nullness.NullMarked` annotation on any of the scopes enclosing the type usage.

 Class members are enclosed by classes, which may be enclosed by other class members or classes. and top-level classes are enclosed by packages, which may be